akiaxin/Chloe-/README.md

 * Artist: me
 * Sound Designer: me
 * Tester: me
-* Special Thanks: me, the voices in my head, thou pigeon egg
+* Special Thanks: me, the voices in my head, and the pigeon egg